fluid-project/handbook.floeproject.org/src/documents/InclusiveLearning.md

 If our goal is to optimize learning for all learners we must recognize that learners learn differently.
 There is neither a single take on learning nor a best way to teach a concept.
 Learning outcomes research shows that learners learn best when the learning experience is personalized to their learning needs.
 Learning breakdown and drop out occurs when students face barriers to learning, feel disadvantaged by the learning experience offered or feel that their personal learning needs are ignored.
 We must take a flexible and multi-modal approach to teaching and learning.

-For additional information, visit the
-<a class="link-external" rel="nofollow" href="http://www.slideshare.net/jesshmitchell/floe-project">Floe Project presentations on Slideshare</a>.
+For additional information, visit the [Floe Project presentations on Slideshare](http://www.slideshare.net/jesshmitchell/floe-project).

 ## Solution: Customization and personalization, and demands with matching.